-Harford County Public Schools received a "Blue Ribbon" rating from Expansion Management magazine (EM) in their 2006 rankings.
-The data is based on the 2004-2005 school year.
+Harford County Public Schools received a "Blue Ribbon" rating from Expansion Management magazine (EM) in their 2007 rankings.
+Their data uses a base of the 2004-2005 school year.
 HCPS ranked at the state average for school districts.
-Expansion Management Magazine has issued a "Blue Ribbon" rating for the school system in the 2006 Education Quotient ranking.
+Expansion Management Magazine has issued a "Blue Ribbon" rating for the school system in the 2007 Education Quotient ranking.
 EM annually rates over 2,800 school districts around the country on their performance in three areas (indices):